-India is fast catching up on the trend of open kitchens, which have been quite popular in the west for a while.
+India is fast catching up on the trend of open kitchens, which have been quite popular in the West for a while.
 However, the closed layout has long been the conventional choice for an Indian kitchen.
+Also, it is often the default kitchen layout offered by builders in India.
 An open kitchen blends in with rest of the home but a closed one offers more privacy.
-Deciding between the two can be a tough call for any homeowner.
-Take a quick look at the advantages of both layouts and how they can work for you.
+Picking between the two can be a tough call for any homeowner.

 While designing an Indian kitchen, it’s important to keep your personal preferences and lifestyle in mind.
 The way you live in your home and how you use your kitchen will determine the ideal layout for you.
 If you’re someone who entertains a lot, cooks with friends and hosts informal brunches, then you can opt for an open kitchen.
 However, if you are particular keeping your cooking area private, then a closed layout is the way to go.